 I had thought I needed to take the gear off the bike to get it into the truck bed, but her husband Charlie just lifted the whole thing into there.
 The truck had an X-tra cab, so I didn’t need to ride in the bed.

-Unfortunately, my front pack was in the panniers, so I didn’t get any pictures from the truck.
+Unfortunately, my front pack still on the bike in the truck bed, so I didn’t get any pictures from the truck.
 Charlie and Alex were from San Antonio, where Alex has a government job writing and communicating policy.
 I didn’t want to distract Charlie from driving the twisty road through the rain, so didn’t learn what he did, but he did point out a Mule Deer, which was the funny-looking species I had seen earlier.
 In the morning, Alex and Charlie had hiked to the highest point (in Texas?), and got caught in the storm coming down.
 They drove me maybe 10 miles, and the rain stopped as we went down in altitude.

 They were willing to take me all the way into Fort Davis, but I just asked to be let off wherever they would naturally stop.
 They were visiting their aunt, a few miles before the state campground.
 I looked at Prude Guest Ranch, and the Indian Lodge at the State Park, where I had originally planned to stay, but realized it was still early, and all downhill into town, so I proceeded.